- How quick will rust occur after BAKING SODA BLASTING?

 How long does it take to strip an automobile with BAKING SODA?

 That really depends on the project and how much paint, what kind of paint and how much body filler is to be removed.
 Body filler can either be removed or left intact depending on the customer’s preference.
-Normally a medium sized car (i.e. Chevelle) EXTERIOR only would take anywhere from 4 to 6 hours.
-A full Rotisserie which would include the interior, underside, inside and outside of all fenders, hood and deck lid, engine compartment and truck compartment could take as long as 10 to 14 hours.
+Normally a medium sized car (i.e. Chevelle) EXTERIOR only would take anywhere from 5 to 7 hours.
+A full Rotisserie which would include the interior, underside, inside and outside of all fenders, hood and deck lid, engine compartment and trunk compartment could take as long as 10 to 14 hours.

 This '39 Sedan Delivery took 7 hours to strip.
 As you can see the owner did not want to remove the body fillers to save time.